zsolutions-io/snarkDB/README.md

 ### 5.3 Approve a query

-To approve an incoming query labeled as `to process`.
+To approve an incoming query with status as `Pending your approval`.

 ```bash
 node . query approve --queryId ki217izn80a9gekcw47nldc00